 You need not start preparing for the GMAT exam too soon in your life.
 Unlike other competitive exams such as CAT, JEE or GATE, where candidates start studying very early (for instance, alongside their school or graduate studies), the GMAT exam preparation time is shorter.

-As per GMAC statistics and recommendation, nearly three to four months of strategic and consistent preparation are all that you require to crack this exam.
+As per GMAC statistics and recommendations, nearly three to four months of strategic and consistent preparation are all that you require to crack this exam.
 Even if you are a young professional with strict work deadlines, devoting at least 2-3 hours daily for six days a week can help you get a 680+ score in the exam.
 You require a calculated weekly study plan to learn the fundamental and advanced concepts and be able to solve the practice questions and mock tests.

 The short GMAT preparation time is due to the limited number of topics that you need to study.
 The syllabus is highly standardized and focuses more on the strategy than on the content, that is, not on how much you know but on how well you apply what you already know to real-time situations.
 The four sections of the exam assess a wide range of your capabilities and skill sets, such as critical thinking, analytical writing, logical reasoning (verbal, quantitative and integrated), problem-solving, data analysis or interpretation and reading comprehension skills.
 The GMAT syllabus is finely curated to develop and test these skills.
 It also gauges your aptitude for pursuing management education.
 The more you practice the concepts, the better your skills will be.
 Thus, a few months (and not years) of rigorous preparation can help you ace GMAT.